your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 The System Reference Document 5.1 is provided to you free of charge under the terms of the Creative Commons [Attribution 4.0 International License \("CC-BY-4.0"\).
 You are free](https://creativecommons.org/licenses/by/4.0/legalcode) to use this content in any manner permitted by that license as long as you include the following attribution statement in your own work:

-This work includes material taken from the System Reference Document 5.1 ("SRD 5.1") by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
+> This work includes material taken from the System Reference Document 5.1 ("SRD 5.1") by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
 The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at [https://creativecommons.org/licenses/by/4.0/legalcode.](https://creativecommons.org/licenses/by/4.0/legalcode)

 Please do not include any other attribution regarding Wizards other than that provided above.
 You may, however, include a statement on your work that it is "compatible with fifth edition" or "5E compatible."

 Section 5 of CC-BY-4.0 includes a Disclaimer of Warranties and Limitation of Liability that limits our liability to you.

-(This page intentionally left blank)

 If you note any errors in this document, please let us know by emailing askdnd@wizards.com.